HumanTree92/VENT_7DaysToDieModPack/README.md

 # VENT_7DaysToDieModPack
 This is a Mod Pack for Velociti Entertainments Private Server (7 Days to Die)

----

-# How to install
-The installation is rather quite simple.
+# Download & Installation

+1) Download the .zip.
-1. Download the .zip or clone the repository to your desktop.
+2) Extract the .zip or Open the .zip.
-2. Extract the .zip to your desktop.
-3. Go to your 7 Days to Die Directory
+3) Go to your 7 Days to Die Directory.
-4. Drag & Drop all the contents inside the Drag & Drop into your 7 Days to Die Directory
+4) Drag & Drop all the contents inside the Drag & Drop into your 7 Days to Die Directory.
-5. When you start 7 Days to Die make sure EAC is turned off or else you will get a black screen
+5) When you start 7 Days to Die make sure EAC is turned off or else you will get a black screen.
-6. Then do Run & Save as Default
+6) Then do Run & Save as Default.

-That's it.
-It's all installed

----

 # Visit Velociti Entertainment
 * [TS3](http://www.velocitientertainment.com/ts3/)